cta-wave/device-observation-framework/README.md

     * Content ID, Media Time, Frame Number, Frame Rate
     * Status, Action, Current Time, Delay

-* ```--scan intensive``` makes the QR code recognition more robust by allowing an additional adaptive thresholded scan, however this will increase prossing time.
-This option is to be used where it is difficult to take clear repcordings, such as testing on a small screen devices like mobile phones.
+* ```--scan intensive``` makes the QR code recognition more robust by allowing an additional adaptive threshold scan, however this will increase processing time.
+This option is to be used where it is difficult to take clear recordings, such as testing on a small screen devices like mobile phones.

 ## Troubleshooting